infrasonar/docs/docs/api/alert/close.md

 **`POST`/alert/<alertKs\>/close**

 ### Description
 Close an alert.
 An optional message can be provided.
+Success _(204)_ is also returned when the alert is already closed .

 ### Path parameters
 Param               | Description